learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 > __InputFile -> Map-1 -> Reduce1 -> output1 -> Map2 - > Reduce-2 -> output2 -> ....Map-x -> Reduce-x__

 Next, we are going to look at Apache Spark, which adds extra features of security and fault tolerance to it's MapReduce offering, making it an industry standard.
-We will also look at how we can use map reduce programming with spark for the above mentioned word count problem, which is the distributed computing equivalent of printing `Hello World`.
+We will also look at programming for the above mentioned word count problem.

 ## Additional Resources